Law student programs practice areas

 Location: Various, across Ontario

-Average number of summer law students: 30 second year students
+Average number of summer law students: 65 first and second-year students

 Size of office: Varies